A Brief History of the Lunney Family

 As for the house itself, the Lunneys maintained the property it would be built upon while living elsewhere until March of 1906 when they finally began construction of their meticulously planned home.
 A local 1951 newspaper article labels it in retrospect as “one of the best constructed homes in Oconee,” attributing this to the fact that an architect from Charlotte drew the plans and that “only the best of lumber was used.”
 The Lunneys also had the foresight to equip the home with plumbing and electrical wiring “before the Seneca water, works, and electric plant were completed.”
 Upon its completion in August of 1909, the house (then dubbed “The Shady Oaks”) was nothing short of majestic, with people coming from “miles around” to see it.

-Photo of Mrs. Lillian Lunney in the garden of the Lunney House
+Photo of Mrs. Lilian Lunney in the garden of the Lunney House

 “Lunney Museum is a hope fulfilled and a dream realized.
 The magnanimous gift of Myra Mason Lindemann, it honors the memory of Dr. and Mrs. William John Lunney, pioneer citizens who made vast contributions to the civic, social, cultural, and religious life of the area for decades.